benaston/NDecorate/readme.md

 var o = new MyType(); //this object has normal functionality

-//decoratedO has normal functionality plus client-transparent caching and logging capability var decoratedO = o.Decorate<IMyType>(new [] { new CacheDecorator(), new LogDecorator() });
+//decoratedO has normal functionality plus caching and logging capability var decoratedO = o.Decorate<IMyType>(new [] { new CacheDecorator(), new LogDecorator() });

 ```